 Precinct 1: Voters residing West of M-37 are located in Precinct 1 (residing outside the Village of Middleville), voting at the Thornapple Township Emergency Services Building, 128 High Street in downtown Middleville.

-Precinct 2: Voters residing East of M-37 are located in Precinct 2 (residing outside the Village of Middleville), voting at the Thornapple Township Hall, 200 E. Main St. in downtown Middleville.
+Precinct 2: Voters residing East of M-37 (residing outside the Village of Middleville) and voters residing within the corporate limits of the Village of Middleville living east of Grand Rapids Street and north of East Main Street, voting at the Thornapple Township Hall, 200 E. Main St. in downtown Middleville.

-Precinct 3: Voters residing within the corporate limits of the Village of Middleville, voting at the Village of Middleville Hall, 100 E. Main St. in downtown Middleville.
+Precinct 3: Voters residing within the corporate limits of the Village of Middleville living west of Grand Rapids Street and south of East Main Street, voting at the Village of Middleville Hall, 100 E. Main St. in downtown Middleville.

 Absentee Voter Ballot Status